rsuwa/macad-agents/README.md

 0. `git clone https://github.com/praveen-palanisamy/macad-agents`

-1. Build the MACAD-Agents Docker container: `docker build --rm -f macad-agents/Dockerfile -t macad-agents:latest .` If you want to avoid building and running the Docker container, you can follow the instructions in "Running MACAD-Agents witout Docker" section below.
+> If you want to avoid building and running the Docker container, you can follow the instructions in the[Running MACAD-Agents witout Docker](https://github.com/praveen-palanisamy/macad-agents#running-macad-agents-without-docker) section instead and skip the next 2 steps.

+1. Build the MACAD-Agents Docker container: `docker build --rm -f macad-agents/Dockerfile -t macad-agents:latest .`

 2. Run the MACAD-Agents training container:
 `bash run.sh`